 was born in South Eastern Turkey and was very active in social issues in his community as a student.
 He moved to Switzerland to obtain his degree in Sociology from the University of Basel.
 In 1997, he moved to America, and has earned a Masters Degree in History, as well as a Masters in Nonprofit Management.
 In 2001, Mr. Demir helped found the Zakat Foundation and serves as its Executive Director.
 Zakat Foundation is a U.S.-based Muslim relief organization that provides immediate relief during and after disasters; building and supporting schools, orphanages and health clinics; supporting community development programs and micro-credit; and providing Ramadan Iftars and food distribution.
 Zakat has been selected as a Top 5 Finalist in Disaster Relief and International Aid.
 Demir lives near Chicago with his wife and four daughters.

 is a member of the Worker Center and sits on the Member Organizing Committee.
 After attending a Worker Rights Workshop and working with an organizer, she successfully resolved two different wage theft campaigns at former workplaces.
 Since then, Maria has become one of the most active Worker Center members.
-She has participated in coalition actions with Stand Up!
-Chicago and Raise Illinois, including traveling to Springfield to advocate for an increase in the state minimum wage.
-Maria is also an OSHA ergonoics and health & safety trainer.
+She has participated in coalition actions including the Fight for $15, and including traveling to Springfield to advocate for an increase in the state minimum wage.
+Maria is also an OSHA ergonomics and health & safety trainer.
 She has connected Arise to local community groups and her children’s elementary school, where she is a Local School Council member, to host workshops.
 Maria brings her children to Arise actions and events to develop them as the next generation of social change leaders.

 Gerald Blake Hankerson